 With a few fresh ingredients, a blend of spices (which themselves have a variety of anti-inflammatory, antioxidant, and healthy-promoting qualities), and some tofu, a meal that all diners and diets can partake in, is served.
 When stewed, tofu gets incredibly tender, soaking in the zippy seasoning from those heady Indian spices.
 Ditto for the cauliflower.
 I can make a tofu and cauliflower believer out of you.
 If you’re avoiding soy or simply can’t stomach tofu, you can replace it with chickpeas and it’ll turn out just as well.

-Whatever you choose to call this, if you ever find yourself having an unexpected conversation about Indian cuisine and vegetarian cooking, leaving you with an insatiable appetite for curry––make this.
-You can also impress the socks off of your fellow diners with the fact that you made your own coconut milk (which is simply cooking unsweetened, dried coconut with the tomatoes and spices and puréeing the works).
+Whatever you choose to call this, if you ever find yourself having an unexpected conversation about Indian cuisine and vegetarian cooking, leaving you with an insatiable appetite for curry, make this.

-- 2 tbsp coconut oil or olive oil
+2 tbsp coconut oil or olive oil or unsalted butter

-- Cooked brown rice or quinoa, to serve (optional)
+Cooked brown rice or basmati rice, hot, to serve (optional)

-- In a large pot, heat oil over medium heat; add spices, salt, carrots, onion, garlic, and shredded coconut (if not using coconut milk).
-Sauté for 10 minutes.
+- In a large pot, heat oil or butter over medium heat; add spices, salt, carrots, onion, and garlic.
+Sauté for 8 to 10 minutes, until onions are translucent.

-- Add tomatoes and coconut milk (if not using shredded coconut); bring to a boil, reduce to medium, cover, and cook for 15 to 20 minutes, until vegetables are very tender.
-Transfer to a blender or food processor (or use an immersion/stick blender); purée until smooth.
-Add back to pot along with tofu, cauliflower, and lemon juice.
-Bring to a boil, reduce to medium, cover, and cook until cauliflower is extremely tender (about 15 minutes).
+- Add tomatoes and coconut milk, bring to a boil, reduce to medium, cover, and cook for 10 to 12 minutes, or until vegetables are very tender.
+Transfer to a blender or food processor or use an immersion/stick blender directly in the pot, and puree until smooth.
+Add back to pot if necessary along with tofu, cauliflower, and lemon juice.
+Bring to a boil, reduce to medium, cover, and cook until cauliflower is extremely tender, about 15 minutes.

-- Serve hot with brown rice, basmati rice, or quinoa, and a scattering of mint.
+- Serve hot with brown rice, basmati rice, or quinoa, and a scattering of mint or cilantro.